 - Must be research related to topological design conducted at the University of Birmingham.

 - Funds can come from an industrial partner subject to the company agreeing to this arrangement.

 - Funds can come from a non-commercial partner organisation or research body which are not derived from UKRI.

-- Up to £40,000 can be allocated to receive a fully-funded 3 or 4 year PhD studentship.
+- Minimum of £50,000 must be allocated to receive a fully-funded 3 or 4 year PhD studentship.

 Further information on industrial partnerships with the CDT can be found on our partnership page.
 If you would like to discuss how the CDT can work with you on a co-funded basis with your existing research grant, please contact the Head of Operations and Development, Dr Hannah Roberts.